IQSS/Zelig/source/zelig-gammagee.rst

 See also
 +++++

-The gee function is part of the geepack package by Søren Højsgaard, Ulrich Halekoh and Jun Yan.
+The geeglm function is part of the geepack package by Søren Højsgaard, Ulrich Halekoh and Jun Yan.
 Advanced users may wish to refer to ``help(geepack)`` and ``help(family)``.